 Chapter 6: BAS: what is it and how to lodge it

-Because your company is subject to the Goods and Services Tax (GST), the government will need you to report both the amount of money you’ve collected and the amount of money you’ve paid in GST.
+Because your firm is subject to the Goods and Services Tax (GST), the government will need you to disclose both the amount of money that you have collected in GST and the amount of money that you have paid in GST.
 This is because your company is subject to the GST.
 You will need to fill out a business activity statement in order to fulfil this goal (BAS).

-You will need to keep a record of the amount of GST that was paid on purchases and the amount that was collected from sales.
-When you file your GST return, you won’t be required to provide tax invoices; nevertheless, you will still need to make sure you have them on hand just in case you’re asked for them later.
+You are required to maintain a record of the amount of goods and services tax (GST) that was paid on purchases as well as the amount that was collected from sales.
+Although you won’t be obliged to present tax invoices when you file your GST return, you should still make sure you have them on hand just in case you’re asked for them later.
 There is a chance that the IRD will make a request to investigate them at a later time.

 What is a BAS?

-The Business Activity Statement (BAS) is a form that, depending on the size of your company, must be submitted anywhere from one to twelve times per year.
+The Business Activity Statement (BAS) is a form that, depending on the size of your firm, must be completed anywhere from one to twelve times per year.
 The number of times that it must be submitted is determined by the size of your company.
-The ATO will either issue a GST refund to you or send you a bill for the amount owed to them based on the information provided on your BAS.
+The ATO will either issue a GST refund to you or send you a bill for the amount owed to them based on the information that is supplied on your BAS.

 If you require help with your bookkeeping, you can give us a call on (03) 8568 3606 or email us on [email protected].